danielecampione/open_teradata_viewer/readme.txt

 -------------

-This section highlights issues that you should be aware of when upgrading to the 14.00.00.12 release of the Teradata JDBC Driver.
+This section highlights issues that you should be aware of when upgrading to the 14.00.00.13 release of the Teradata JDBC Driver.
 Please refer to the Teradata JDBC Driver User Guide for more information about the driver.

 This release includes changes to address the following DRs:

+DR 157308 URL parameters USER/PASSWORD used when DriverManager.getConnection user/password arguments omitted or null

+This release includes changes to address the following DRs, originally included in release 14.00.00.12:

 DR 156903 Support the "gtwcontrol -u yes" option for Send Connect Response with Integrity Only